gitkraken/vscode-gitlens/walkthroughs/getting-started/12-plus.md

 ## GitLens+ Features

-GitLens+ adds all-new, completely optional, features that enhance your current GitLens experience when you sign in with a free account.
-A free GitLens+ account gives you access to these new GitLens+ features on public repos, while a paid account allows you to use them on private repos.
+GitLens+ adds all-new, completely optional, features that enhance your current GitLens experience.
+These features are free for local and public repos, no account required.

 GitLens+ features include the Commit Graph, Visual File History, Worktrees, and more.